 The film slings together a good number of familiar plot devices for this genre the ruthless and recklessly determined business owner; the cover-up and efforts made to minimise the threat by the town officials; the hero returned to town because of the girl and his Unfinished Business that caused him to lose his nerve.
 That said, the film enlivens these and makes the show come together reasonably well moreover, without any need to throw in constant genre references or humour.
 The dinosaur effects vary between surprisingly good and the occasionally ropy, while those that come during the invasion of the town are the best the film has to offer.
 It certainly emerges better than the throwaway B-movie one expected going in.
 The only quibble is the same that one has with both Evolution (2001) and Piranha (2010) and that is how does an entire biosphere manage to exist in a single underground cave, which would be required to house species that stayed alive for millions of years and multiple generations, not to mention the need for an entire food chain for them to feed on?
 The amount of bones left by even a single one of the species over this period of time would have filled the cave several hundred times over.

-Cowboys vs. Dinosaurs was the third film for Ari Novak who had previously made two non-genre efforts.
+Cowboys vs. Dinosaurs was the third film for Ari Novak who had previously made two non-genre efforts and has since gone on to specialise in cute puppy films.
 Screenwriter/co-producer Anthony Fankhauser had produced a great many films for The Asylum, as well as directed 2012: Supernova (2009), Gacy House (2010), Shadow People (2011) and Jurassic Attack (2013).